nadiemedicejose/nadiemedicejose/README.md

 🌱 Looking for a job

-📚 Learning about Data Visualization and Scrum Framework
+📚 Learning about Data Visualization and Node.js

 # Education
 **B.S. in Sofware Engineering, GPA 97**